Vic-L/multi-wordpress/README.md

 Pull this repository in a server in the cloud with docker installed.

+### Development

 Run the command to start the wordpress sites in the root directory of the repository.

 ```
 docker-compose up
 ```

+#### Ports

+Ports that are set cannot be changed once the site is installed.
+The site will refer to the initial port that it was setup with when it looks for its assets.

 ## TODO